yegor256/blog/_posts/2015/jan/2015-01-15-how-to-cut-corners.md

 reputation seriously.
 In the end, you will win.

 Don't hold the task in your hands.
-The minute you realize you're not the best guy for it or you simply can't fix it&mdash;notify your manager.
+The minute you realize you're not the best guy for it or you simply can't fix it---notify your manager.
 Make it his problem.
 Actually, it is his problem in the first place.
 He hired you.
 He [interviewed]({% pst 2016/mar/2016-03-01-how-we-interview-programmers %}) you.
 He decided to give you this